 The concept of Orientalism was developed by the literary scholar Edward Said who, in his seminal work Orientalism (1978), defined it as “the corporate institution for dealing with the Orient – dealing with it by making statements about it, authorizing views of it, describing it, by teaching it, settling it, ruling over it : in short, Orientalism [is] a Western style for dominating, restructuring, and having authority over the Orient”.
 Everyday Orientalism is a platform through which students, academics, and citizens can reflect on how history and power shape the way in which human societies define themselves through the “Other”.
 As such, we understand Said’s concept in its broader sense, that is as an analytical paradigm that can be applied to many contexts beyond the 19th century “Orient”.
 We are open to guest posts in a variety of languages (including, but not limited to, English, Arabic, French, Italian, Spanish, and German).

 Katherine Blouin, Associate Professor of Roman History, University of Toronto

 Usama Ali Gad, Lecturer of Papyrology, Greco-Roman History and Civilization, Ain Shams University

-Rachel Mairs, Assistant Professor of Classics, University of Reading
+Rachel Mairs, Associate Professor of Classical and Near Eastern Studies, University of Reading